cclljj/AnySense_7688/README.md

    git clone https://github.com/cclljj/AnySense_7688
    ```

-2. Install phao library by the command (no need if you are using RESTful)
+2. Install phao library by the command (optional, only needed if you want to use MQTT for data transmission)
    ```
    pip install paho-mqtt
    ```